Bashouse/BasCoin/README.md

 Good luck!

-be patient

-sourcecode and cloning manual are coming!
+be patient cloning manual is coming!